-- 1. Arrive early with your research notes and gain understanding of the process for sharing your question(s). - 2.
-Listen to the candidate and other town hall attendees; a candidate's response to another question may inform how you want to ask your own. - 3.
-When asking your question, share your name and a quick, memorable story as well as any notable statistics that relate to your question. - 4.
-Listen to the candidate's response.
+- Make sure to arrive on time for the event with your notes.
+We recommend contacting the event organizer over the phone or through social media platforms to understand how you can submit your questions during the event. - 2.
+Listen to the candidate and other town hall attendees; a candidate's response to another question may inform how you want to ask your own.
+We also recommend attending a public meeting including your local school board meeting, county commissioners court, or city or council meeting, which is another way to publicly ask questions and make comments on agenda items and non-agenda items.
+Registering to speak at a public meeting may require prior registration.
+So, be sure to look up information about public meetings on your local government's website. - 3.
+When asking your question, share your name and a quick, memorable story that relates to the district (tip: practice your elevator speech) as well as any notable statistics that relate to your question. - 4.
+Listen to the candidate/elected official's response.
 If appropriate, politely express your approval or disapproval.
+Ask for clarification if needed.